2- How to find the area and Cg for a circular shaft?

 Area and Cg for a circular shaft- first moment of area about the Y’-axis.

-Area and Cg for a circular shaft can be obtained by estimating the first moment of the area about the Y’-axis by using a small area dA, the first moment of area for that small area is dMy=dA*(x)=(ρ*dρ*d θ)*(ρ*cos θ).
+Area and Cg for a circular shaft can be obtained by estimating the first moment of the area about the Y’-axis using a small area dA; the first moment of area for that small area is dMy = dA*(x) = (ρ*dρ*dθ)*(ρ*cos θ).
 It will be simplified to (ρ^2*dρ*cos θ*dθ).

-For the first moment of area for the whole circle, we will use double integration since we have to integrate for ρ from ρ=b to ρ=a.
-The second integration os for the angle dθ from θ equals to zero to dθ equal to 2*π or 360 degrees. dA*y=∬(ρ^2*dρ*cos θ*dθ).
+For the first moment of area of the whole circle, we will use double integration, since we have to integrate with respect to ρ from ρ=b to ρ=a.
+The second integration is for the angle dθ, from θ = 0 to dθ = 2π or 360 degrees. dA*y=∬(ρ^2*dρ*cos θ*dθ).

 ρ^2*dρ from b to a=1/3*ρ^3 after substitution will lead to 1/3*(a^3-b^3), while the ∫(cos θ*dθ)=-cos(θ), after substitute from zero to 2*π.
 The value will be (+ (sin(2*π)-sin(0))=zero.

-We have estimated the area of the circle as equal to π*(a^2–b^2), The x bar is equal to A*X/A= zero/π*a^2 =0.
-This includes that the Cg lies on the Y’ axis.
+We have estimated the area of the circle as π*(a^2 – b^2).
+The x bar is equal to A*X/A= zero/π*a^2 =0.
+This includes that the Cg lies on the Y-axis.

 Calculations for the first moment of area for the circular shaft about Y'.

-The Cg distances are x bar=a and y bar=a and are shown in the next slide image.
+The Cg distances are x bar = a and y bar = a, as shown in the next slide image.

 The distance from Cg to external axes.